 - Electrified Bathtub: How he discovered his powers.

 - Elemental Hair: He has blond, spiky hair with jagged black streak going through it, reflecting his electrical powers.

-- Foil: One to Canon Izuku, in that like Izuku he used to be bullied for his (supposed) Quirklessness.
-However rather than becoming a nervous wreck riddled with self-doubt like Izuku, Kaminari retained an upbeat and confident personality.
-Though thats probably due to his acquired Metahuman abilities, which he got far earlier than Canon Izuku did.
+- Foil: One to Canon Midoriya, in that like Midoriya he used to be bullied for his (supposed) Quirklessness.
+However rather than becoming a nervous wreck riddled with self-doubt like Midoriya, Kaminari retained an upbeat and confident personality.
+Though thats probably due to his acquired Metahuman abilities, which he got far earlier than Canon Midoriya did.

 - Hero-Worshipper: His favorite Hero is Static.
 His costume's logo even resembles Static's.